daniilsorokin/language-identifier/README.md

 This approaches employs an external Liblinear library (Fan et al. 2008).

-In both cases the amount of the considered bigrams is limited to 10000 most frequent (this number was determined based on a separate development set).
+In both cases the amount of the considered bigrams is limited to 10000 most frequent (this number was determined on a separate development set).

 ###Evaluation